Grownups hijack cute Generation Z meme

 What’s more, Boomers have a strong sense of cohesion: they know who they are.

-And there were consistent undertones of hard work, responsibility and playing by the rules, values that Pew, Gallup and others say younger groups do not strongly associate with their own generations.
+And they consistently referenced hard work, responsibility and playing by the rules as Boomer attributes – values that Pew, Gallup and others say younger groups do not strongly associate with their own generations.

 Awash in Big Data, metrics, surveys and statistics, brand strategists are well-aware of the Boomers’ incredible purchasing power.
 But they flounder when it comes to the inner mind decision-making of the 50+ space.
 It’s understandable.